 Do you know one of the more than 6 million Americans living with Alzheimer’s?
 Or how about the more than 11 million caregivers who provide unpaid care to someone with Alzheimer’s and other dementia?
 If so, you are not alone!
-At GSM Roofing, we are committed to helping those affected by this disease.
+The Gooding Group Foundation and GSM Roofing are committed to helping those affected by this disease.

 Whether raising funds or awareness to advance research that will end Alzheimer’s and dementia or lending a shoulder for those who need it while living with or caring for someone with this disease, we will never stop fighting.
 Join us now and make a difference in the lives of so many people.

 Alzheimer’s Disease is a type of dementia that affects memory, thinking, and behavior.
 Early signs can sometimes be confused with typical signs of aging but become more severe as the disease progresses.

 It typically ends up interfering with daily tasks, such as being able to carry a conversation or respond to the environment.
 And unfortunately, there is no cure.

 That’s why we are raising awareness for two fundraisers that are near and dear to our hearts.

 An Hour for ALZ is a fundraising event hosted by GSM Roofing and the Gooding Group Foundation on behalf of the Alzheimer’s Association’s event, The Longest Day.
 This fundraiser occurs on the Summer Solstice, the day with the most light.
 It allows people from all across the world to fight through the darkness of Alzheimer’s Disease.